sxan-experience/sxan-landing/whitepaper.md

 ### Social Impact

 In a world of general social networks, it’s hard to determine the true quality of community members.
-By isolating interest groups in their own networks, Tokin provides a superb layer of reputation management and meaningful connections, validated by the interest group, to support the shared goals of people and teams.
+By isolating purpose groups in their own networks, Tokin provides a superb layer of reputation management and meaningful connections, validated by the purpose group, to support the shared goals of people and teams.

 This self-curated data is easier to aggregate, normalize, process, and analyze to return actionable insights to players in a feedback loop.
 Tokin consists of various machine learning strategies, both supervised and unsupervised.
 Certain benefits realized from this loop include rating systems for activities, personalities, biases, and detection of bad actors.